tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/智能分层存储简介_intl_en.md

 You can perform the following steps to move in-cloud objects to the INTELLIGENT TIERING storage class:

 1. On the bucket configuration page, create a lifecycle rule.
-For detailed directions, please see [Setting Lifecycle](https://intl.cloud.tencent.com/document/product/436/14605).
+For detailed directions, see [Setting Lifecycle](https://intl.cloud.tencent.com/document/product/436/14605).
 2. Specify the application range and transition objects to INTELLIGENT TIERING.